baileyp/advent-of-code-2023/README.md

 > My CLI app needs to read two command line arguments.
 The first will be an integer in the range from 1 to 25 and will
 > be the `day` argument, and the second will be an integer in the range from 1 to 2 and will be the `part` argument.

-The result of this is visible in commit `ef19a53` but the response also suggested follow-ups
+The result of this is visible in commit [ef19a53](https://github.com/baileyp/advent-of-code-2023/commit/ef19a53) but the response also suggested follow-ups:

 > Next steps could include:
 >